NON-COMMERCIAL MOVEMENT OF PET ANIMALS

 1. Entry from EU Member States

-1. Passport certifying a valid anti-rabies vaccination.
-If more than five pet animals per citizen will be moved, within 24 hours prior to dispatch of the animals an authorised veterinarian must verify that the animals are in good health and able to withstand carriage to their destination and must document the clinical examination in Section IX of each animal’s passport.
+1. Passport drawn up in accordance with the model set out in the Regulation (EU) No 577/2013 or in the Decision 2003/803/EC (provided that is issued before 29 December 2014), certifying a valid anti-rabies vaccination.
+If more than five pet animals per citizen will be moved, within 48 hours prior to the time of dispatch of the animals, an authorised veterinarian must verify that the animals are in good health and fit to be transported for the intended journey and must document the clinical examination in Section X of each animal passport.

 2. Document verifying that the animal has arrived in Cyprus from another EU Member State.